smilk12/AA-UAV/ReadMe.txt

 Project document - The "Project document" directory contains the files to the project proposal, FRS and SRS, all files in WORD.

 ServerSoftware - The "ServerSoftware"  directory contains the executable file (jar) of the server software.

+* The project demo you can see in the following link : https://github.com/smilk12/AA-UAV